dpjenk/google-homepage/README.md

 # google-homepage
-Basic HTML CSS Odin project
+Basic HTML CSS project to duplicate a Google homepage